 Cine Tirol itself honours those who have given special service to the film land Tirol: they receive the “Cine Tirol Award”.
-The prizewinners hitherto were the director Jean-Jacques Annaud, the Berlinale director Dieter Kosslick, the actor Tobias Moretti, Erich Hörtnagl, one of the founding fathers of Cine Tirol, the director of the international film festival Innsbruck IFFI, Helmut Groschup, script author Felix Mitterer, actor Harald Krassnitzer, director and cameraman Georg Riha, EAVE-manager Tina Trapp, the “picture maker” Joseph Vilsmaier, the “Bergdoktor” Hans Sigl and the Tirolean actress and former lead actress of „SOKO Kitzbühel“ Kristina Sprenger, Initiator of 007-ELEMENTS Jakob Falkner and Cine Tirol Co-founder and current CEO of the Lebensraum Tirol Holding Josef Margreiter.
+The prizewinners hitherto were the director Jean-Jacques Annaud, the Berlinale director Dieter Kosslick, the actor Tobias Moretti, Erich Hörtnagl, one of the founding fathers of Cine Tirol, the director of the international film festival Innsbruck IFFI, Helmut Groschup, script author Felix Mitterer, actor Harald Krassnitzer, director and cameraman Georg Riha, EAVE-manager Tina Trapp, the “picture maker” Joseph Vilsmaier, the “Bergdoktor” Hans Sigl, the Tirolean actress and former lead actress of „SOKO Kitzbühel“ Kristina Sprenger, Initiator of 007-ELEMENTS Jakob Falkner and Cine Tirol Co-founder and current CEO of the Lebensraum Tirol Holding Josef Margreiter.

 The commercial effect thanks to production related expenditures in the various Tirolean regions has hitherto amounted to an impressive amount, added to that there are the extremely pleasing media effects thanks to reporting on the productions made in the Tirol.
-The number of cinema visitors and TV viewers thanks to “made in the Tirol” films is also remarkable: in 2013 in the German-speaking area alone over 570 million people watched moving, touching and entertaining shots of the Tirol.
+The number of cinema visitors and TV viewers thanks to “made in the Tirol” films is also remarkable: in 2020 over 670 million people watched moving, touching and entertaining shots of the Tirol.

 Cine Tirol has also contributed to the development of film festivals in the Tirol, supporting the International Film Festival Innsbruck (IFFI), the Filmfest St. Anton am Arlberg, the International Film Festival Kitzbühel (FFKB) and the Innsbruck Nature Festival FILM (INFF), the Politfilmfestival and the Diametrale.

 All these efforts are rooted in the awareness and enthusiasm of the Cine Tirol team and its partners and the knowledge that the Tirol possesses the top requirements for a film land and that the positive effects for the Tirol trademark and the individual regions are enormous in all respects.